Optimal Pricing with a Single Point

 Date Written: February 26, 2021

 We study the following fundamental data-driven pricing problem.
-How can/should a decision-maker price its product based on observations at a single historical price?
-The decision-maker optimizes over (potentially randomized) pricing policies to maximize the worst-case ratio of the revenue it can garner compared to an oracle with full knowledge of the distribution of values, when the latter is only assumed to belong to broad non-parametric set.
+How can/should a decision-maker price its product based on data at a single historical price?
+How valuable is such data?
+We consider a decision-maker who optimizes over (potentially randomized) pricing policies to maximize the worst-case ratio of the revenue she can garner compared to an oracle with full knowledge of the distribution of values, when the latter is only assumed to belong to a broad non-parametric set.
 In particular, our framework applies to the widely used regular and monotone non-decreasing hazard rate (mhr) classes of distributions.
 For settings where the seller knows the exact probability of sale associated with one historical price or only a confidence interval for it, we fully characterize optimal performance and near-optimal pricing algorithms that adjust to the information at hand.
+The framework we develop is general and allows to characterize optimal performance for deterministic or more general randomized mechanisms, and leads to fundamental novel insights on the value of data for pricing.
 As examples, against mhr distributions, we show that it is possible to guarantee 85% of oracle performance if one knows that half of the customers have bought at the historical price, and if only 1% of the customers bought, it still possible to guarantee 51% of oracle performance.
-The framework we develop leads to new insights on the value of information for pricing, as well as the value of randomization.
-In addition, it is general and allows to characterize optimal deterministic mechanisms and incorporate uncertainty in the probability of sale.

-Keywords: pricing, data-driven algorithms, conversion rate, limited information, randomized algorithms
+Keywords: pricing, data-driven algorithms, conversion rate, limited information, randomized algorithms, value of data

 Suggested Citation: Suggested Citation